Yankees' Judge, Sanchez to participate in Home Run Derby | New Country 923

 “We’re going to root each other on, but this is a competition,” Judge said.
 “Friendly competition.”

 Marlins slugger Giancarlo Stanton will defend his title in his home ballpark.
-Also lined up to compete are Miami teammate Justin Bour, Minnesota slugger Miguel Sano and Los Angeles Dodgers rookie Cody Bellinger, who began the day leading the National League with 24 homers.
+Also lined up to compete are Miami teammate Justin Bour, Minnesota bopper Miguel Sano and Los Angeles Dodgers rookie Cody Bellinger, who is tied for the National League lead with 24 homers.

 Colorado outfielder Charlie Blackmon and Kansas City third baseman Mike Moustakas round out the field.